-The McGovern Endowed Honor Scholarshij are the result of a gift by Dr. and Mrs. Francis F McGovern of Danville, Virginia.
-The schola ships will be awarded to a full-time associa degree student and a full-time diploma stude who have completed their first year and a remaining at the College to complete requir ments.
-The recipients must be legal residents of t district served by the College.
-Selection is bas on (1) scholastic achievement, (2) leadership, (citizenship, (4) financial need, and (5) ability complete the degree or diploma program with the number of terms normally required of fi time students.
+The McGovern Endowed Honor Scholarship are the result of a gift by Dr. and Mrs. Francis H McGovern of Danville, Virginia.
+The scholarship will be awarded to a full-time associate degrestudent and a full-time diploma student who have completed their first year and are remaining at the College to complete requirements.
+The recipients must be legal residents of the district served by the College.
+Selection is based on (1) scholastic achievement, (2) leadership, (3) citizenship (4) financial need, and (5) ability to complete the degree or diploma program within the number of terms normally required of fulltime students.